India plans to cut spending to curb deficit; may hurt growth

 "When the private investment has slowed so much, this will definitely drag down growth further," said Rupa Rege Nitusure, chief economist at L&T Financial.

-India's economic growth slowed for six consecutive quarters to 4.5% in July-September, despite a 135-basis-point cut in interest rates by the central bank since February 2019.
+India's economic growth slowed for six consecutive quarters to 4.5 percent in July-September, despite a 135-basis-point cut in interest rates by the central bank since February 2019.

-Now, even the Reserve Bank of India seems to have become more worried about inflation rising.
-It kept its key lending rate on hold on December 5, even though it slashed its growth forecast for the current fiscal to 5%, which would be the lowest in a decade.
+Now, even the Reserve Bank of India (RBI) seems to have become more worried about inflation rising.
+It kept its key lending rate on hold on December 5, even though it slashed its growth forecast for the current fiscal to 5 percent, which would be the lowest in a decade.

 Even a surprise corporate tax rate cut announced by Finance Minister Nirmala Sitharaman earlier this year failed to spur private investment in the economy.